Lotto24/dropwizard-template.g8/src/main/g8/README.md

     ./gradlew updateJenkinsJobs

 *once* to create Jenkins jobs for your service.
-Once this done, a new meta job 'Create Jobs for $name$' is created which will apply changes to the job configuration automatically.
+Once this is done, a new meta job 'Create Jobs for $name$' is created which will apply changes to the job configuration automatically.